 Chapter 3 Methodology

 This project is divided into three main sections which are the Iris Acquisition and Segmentation, the Iris Post-Processing as well as the SOM recognition sections as shown in the Iris Recognition System (IRS) block diagram of Figure 3.1.
-Firstly, the image pre-processing block captures and segments the iris into a grayscale image and localizes the pupil/ iris by providing specific coordinates and radius values for the subsequent block.
-Next, the iris post-processing block normalizes and compressed the iris data into a 10 x 10 matrix array for recognition by the final SOM algorithm block.
+Firstly, the image pre-processing block captures and segments the iris into a greyscale image and localizes the pupil/ iris by providing specific coordinates and radius values for the subsequent block.
+Next, the iris post-processing block normalizes and compresses the iris data into a 10 x 10 matrix array for recognition by the final SOM algorithm block.

 This work focuses on the SOM section as shown in Figure 3.1 which contributes to one third of the entire IRS.
 There are six sub-modules in this SOM Block which are the Neuron Initialization Block, Hidden Layer Block, Weight Optimization Block, Iteration Check Block, Voting System Block and the On-Chip Training Block.
 Initially, the Neuron Initialization Block (Block 1) produces a sample data array which gathers the value of “1” in the middle of the array for further usage of the SOM algorithm.
 Secondly, The Hidden Layer Block (Block 2) is the competition section that estimates the winner neuron distances between the selected input vectors and the neurons to be fed into the Weight Optimization Block (Block 3).
 The Weight Optimization Block outputs the updatedNetwork array with updated neuron within the neighbourhood radius.
 Next, the Iteration Check Block (Block 4) compares the previous network to the current network.
 The Voting System Block (Block 5) performs voting on data array with three different candidate arrays and outputs the winning candidate array.
 Finally, the On-Chip Training Block (Block 6) can be divided into two parts, training iris data to be stored as database and database matching for iris recognition.
 These steps are summarized by the flow chart of Figure 3.2.
 The following sub-sections describe